-Voting and comments made at the company's 2019 Annual General Meeting ('AGM')
+Voting and comments made at the company's 25 November 2020 Annual General Meeting ('AGM')

-The company received 46.03% of 'for' votes in relation to its remuneration report for the year ended 30 June 2019.
-As the votes against the adoption of the remuneration report presented more than 25% against, the Company recorded its first strike to the Remuneration Report.
+At the 25 November 2020 AGM, 96.35% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2020.
 The company did not receive any specific feedback at the AGM regarding its remuneration practices.

-It is noted that the Company has undertaken a significant Board and management restructure in the last 12 months.
+It is noted that the Company has undertaken a Board and management restructure in the last 12 months.
 The Company will continue to monitor the remuneration practices of the Board and management in line with market practices and benchmarks and will continue to review its outflows of cash remuneration in line with its scrutinised budget in order to best manage its financial resources.